 Do you or does someone you sleep with snore?
-Snoring is a common problem affecting about 40% of men and 20 % of women in Canada.
-Snoring can be a nuisance to others within earshot but it also can be a sign that you may have a condition known as Obstructive Sleep Apnea, a health condition that can have serious consequences if untreated.
+Snoring is a common problem affecting about 40% of men and 20% of women in Canada.
+Snoring can be a nuisance to others within earshot but it also can be a sign that you may have a condition known as Obstructive Sleep Apnea (OSA), a health condition that can have serious consequences if untreated.

-The reason why as a dentist I am writing this article is that a device that you can get through your dentist can be an effective treatment for snoring and OSA.
+I am writing this article as a dentist because there is a device that you can get through your dentist can be an effective treatment for snoring and OSA.

 What is snoring?

 When we inhale, air passes in through our mouth and/or nose, into the back of our throat and down into our lungs.
 If anywhere along this path the airway becomes partially closed, the air will vibrate through the narrowed space and the resulting noise is what we call snoring.

 If the strip of tissue hanging down at the back of your throat (called the uvula) is longer than normal, this can vibrate and cause snoring.